Postgraduate Diploma in Asian Art

 Phone: +44 (0)20 7898 4445

-This year we’re launching a new online module, Asia’s Art Histories, which you can join from anywhere in the world.
+We also offer a fully online module, Asia’s Art Histories, which you can join from anywhere in the world.

 Issues and themes dealt with in weekly lectures are developed further through tutorials, review sessions, seminars, discussion forums and visits to museums, galleries and other collections.